willigarneau/motion-tracking/README.md

   Made with OpenCV in C++
   </p>

-> 🕺 💃 Practical Work in Computer Vision at Cegep Lévis-Lauzon.
-Put our knowledge of OpenCV into practice to create an object tracking program. 📸  🖼
+> 🕺 💃 Made with OpenCV and a lot of love, this project is a simple, fast and efficient implementation of one of the many ways to make a motion detector.
+If you want to contribute to this project, do not hesitate to submit your ideas 📸  🖼

 # Preview